 3. Male and female guinea pigs can become fertile between 4-10weeks of age.
 This is why it is so important to have gender correct from the beginning.

-4. Females are safest not bred before 4 months (or before they reach 600g).
+4. Females are safest not bred before 4 months (or before they reach 500-600g).
 Assess your sow and retire her before she gets too elderly/frail.
-We tend to retire our girls at between 2-3yrs of age.
-This way they will have delivered approx 3 litters over the course of those years, we've been able to keep the best offspring for continuing the lines, and wont tax her body any further.
+We tend to retire our girls at about 2yrs of age.
+This way they will have delivered approx 2-3 litters over the course of those years, we've been able to keep the best offspring for continuing her genetic lines, and we wont tax her body any further.

 6. A female who has just delivered a litter is fertile again immediately following birth, so should not be left anywhere a male could get access to her.
 Back to back litters are incredibly stressful on their little bodies.
 It is best to allow at least 3-4 months rest between birth and re-introduction to a male if you wish to breed your female again.
 This will allow the female time to re-gain some condition.
 This will also give you a maximum of two litters per year.
 More than enough for one little guinea pig!
 If your guinea pig has not handled pregnancy, birth or nursing very well then it is best not to place her in that situation again.
 Next time you may not get such a good result.

 7. It is possible to have a healthy litter of babies, only to loose the mum due to blood loss, infection, toxaemia, or a variety of other complications.
-If you must, try and time deliveries so that you have two females due together.
+If you can, try and time pregnancies so that you have two females due at the same time.
 If something happens to one mum, the other may be able to foster the orphans.
 If a mother dies within the first 24-48hrs,there are no other recently delivered mothers available to foster, and the babies are very small, you will need to supplement their diet with a suitable small mammal milk formula (Divetalact). ***Please note that babies who don't get the first colostrum from mum due to complications at birth/being too weak to suckle/mum passing away etc don't have a very good prognosis.
 The most experienced guinea pig owners may be able to keep a baby alive through hand-feeding for a few days, but inevitably most of these babies will pass away.
 It's impossible not to want to help though, and I'm not saying give up on the baby - but you will need to be prepared that the chances aren't great.
+NOTHING compares to mothers milk.

 7. Something about the smell/hormones from a birthing guinea pig can prematurely bring on the labour of other pregnant guinea pigs if they are housed in close proximity to the birth-in-progress.
 This is not so much of a problem if you have mothers due very close together, but can be devastating if the other mum's are not near their due date.
 For the reason, I remove my pregnant females from the main group before I expect delivery.
 If you do have two sows due at the same time and living in the same cage, they will likely help each other deliver/clean the babies, and the babies will feed from either mum.
 It will be impossible for you to know which baby came from which mum unless you witness the birth though.